SwedbankPay/developer.swedbankpay.com/payments/vipps/seamless-view.md

       title: Other Features
 ---

->Vipps is a two-phase payment method supported by the major norwegian banks.
- In the redirect to Swedbank Pay payment pages scenario, Swedbank Pay receives a mobile number (MSISDN) from the payer through Payex payment pages.
- Swedbank Pay performs a payment that the payer must confirm through the Vipps mobile app.
+{% include jumbotron.html body="Vipps is a two-phase payment method supported by the major norwegian banks.
+In the redirect to Swedbank Pay payment pages scenario, Swedbank Pay receives a mobile number (MSISDN) from the payer through Swedbank Pay Payments.
+Swedbank Pay performs a payment that the payer must confirm through the Vipps mobile app." %}

 ## Introduction